Liveness test

-A liveness test, liveness check or liveness detection is an automated means of checking whether a subject is a real person or part of a spoofing attack.
+A liveness test, liveness check or liveness detection is an automated method for determining whether a subject is a real person or part of a spoofing attack.
 The technique is used as part of know your customer checks in financial services and during facial age estimation.

 Liveness detection is a cornerstone of digital safety.

 Test process

-The threat in face spoofing attacks is that "the attacker only needs to find a good face swap library on Github and understand how to inject the model in the camera feed during the KYC process".
+The threat in face spoofing attacks is that "the attacker only needs to find a good face swap library on Github and understand how to inject the model into the camera feed during the KYC process".
 Fraudsters usually buy stolen IDs on the dark web to start a deepfake attack.
-An AI-powered generative adversarial network (GAN) then generates the face swapping model that most online verification services will not detect.
+An AI-powered generative adversarial network (GAN) can then generate the face swapping model that many online verification services fail to detect.
 Low level hackers may use face swapping apps such as SwapFace, DeepFaceLive, and Swapstream (increasing interest for those apps in 2023 according to Google Trends).

 In a video liveness test, users are typically asked to look into a camera and to move, smile or blink, and features of their moving face may then be compared to that of a still image.
 Artificial intelligence is used to counter presentation attacks such as deepfakes or users wearing hyperrealistic masks, or video injection attacks.

 Other forms of liveness test include checking for a pulse when using a fingerprint scanner or checking that a person's voice is not a recording or artificially generated during speaker recognition.